Jqinnn627/MaChatbot/README.md

 - Session for chat history
 - Cookie for UUID
 - Postgres for Chat Summary
+- Web Scrapping for knowledge

 Planning:
 1. Fine-tuning for Manglish
 2. Collect data/ Web Scrapping for knowledge base and latest answer
-3. Postgres for User Preference(maybe no need...?)

 Overall:
 1. No login required (Anonymous User)